Communication

 Journal Citation Reports (JCR) is widely regarded as the leading subscription-based resource for identifying high-quality, peer-reviewed journals and assessing the impact, influence, and quality of scholarly journals across disciplines, including anthropology.
 To learn more about JCR and journal impact, go to Journal Databases.

-To review the JCR list of most highly cited communication journals, go to Journal Citation Reports and choose Categories > Social Sciences, General > Anthropology.
-Listed below are the top ten communication journals that received the highest number of citations in 2024.
+To review the JCR list of most highly cited communication journals, go to Journal Citation Reports and choose Categories > Social Sciences, General > Communication.
+Below are the top ten communication journals that received the highest number of citations in 2024.

 New Media & Society examines how digital technologies, including social media platforms, algorithms, and mobile media, shape culture, politics, communication, and everyday life.
 Research includes communication, sociology, political science, and other related fields.